thomassuedbroecker/ce-cns-problem/documentation/README.md

 ### Objectives

+The workshop addresses the topic containerized applications on` IBM Cloud Code Engine`.

 After you complete this workshop, you'll have a basic understanding of the following:

   * Deploy an existing Java microservices `containerized` application example to `Code Engine`